DavidLowndes/finance-tracker/README.md

-This is Project 2 of the course, a finance tracker app.
+This is project 2 of the course, a finance tracker app.